-In Australia, a lack of new federal incentives and rising investment costs have delayed the development of new projects.
+In Australia, rising investments cost and slow progress in project development for renewable-based hydrogen and hydropower (Snowy 2.0) projects has led to a downward revision of utility-scale projects.
 Notably, the distributed PV segment, which has been the primary source of growth in Australia in recent years, is forecast to experience a faster-than-anticipated decline in installations due to saturation of the power system and increasing grid integration challenges.
+However, rooftop PV uptake in Australia has shown remarkable resilience in recent years despite state-based feed-in-tariffs tapering off, and saturation of the power system.
+This has been driven by local energy security and decarbonisation goals.